MLHale/nebraska-gencyber-modules/containers/README.md

 ## Dockerfile
 - Examine the `Dockerfile` for `gists/lighttpd` image that we pulled from Docker Hub earlier: https://github.com/iHavee/dockerfiles/blob/master/lighttpd/Dockerfile

-- HA reference for the Dockerfile directives can be found here: https://docs.docker.com/engine/reference/builder/
+- A reference for the Dockerfile directives can be found here: https://docs.docker.com/engine/reference/builder/

 ## A Django Dockerfile